biswas-12/notes-app-cicd/README.md

 # Simple Notes App
 This is a simple notes app built with React and Django.
+The project is about deploying the code on AWS using Jenkins declarative CI/CD Pipelines.

+## Tools used
+1. Github
+2. Docker
+3. DockerHub
+4. AWS EC2

 ## Requirements
 1. Python 3.9